 There are four product conditions that are expected to be included in this markup, which include:

 Product Condition for WooCommerce provides over 20 different product conditions.
 In order to display a result that search engines are expecting, we group each of the product conditions included in the plugin with one of the above product conditions.
+The product condition’s Schema markup is only displayed on the product page, and not on the shop or category pages.
 Those groupings include:

 - Brand new